 Statutory receivables do not arise from contracts with customers.
-They are recognised and measured similarly to contractual receivables (except impairment) but are not classified as financial instruments for disclosure purposes.
+They are related to taxes and equivalents as well as statutory fees and charges.
+Statutory receivables are recognised and measured similarly to contractual receivables (except impairment) but are not classified as financial instruments for disclosure purposes.